 Size: Up to five feet long and around 15 pounds.
-Most caught from piers are less than three feet.
+Most caught from piers are less than three feet long.
 A 49-inch moray with an empty stomach weighed 11.2 pounds while a 47-inch fish, whose stomach contained two flying fish, weighed 14.58 pounds.
-Conclusions: (1) Don’t eat flying fish if you’re on a diet and (2) flying fish should stay at the top of the water and not head down to the realm of the morays.
+It sounds like flying fish should stay at the top of the water where they can fly and not head down to the realm of the moray.

 Moray caught at the San Clemente Pier by DompfaBen (Ben Acker)

 Piers: Every year will see a few California moray caught by southern California pier fisherman; an event that attracts the attention of most nearby anglers.
 Morays are both uncommon and ferocious in nature—it is one fish that should be handled very carefully.
-Best bets: Ocean Beach Pier, Dana Point Harbor Pier, Redondo Sportfishing Pier, Hermosa Beach Pier, Gaviota Pier and, by far the best, the Green Pleasure Pier and Cabrillo Mole, both at Avalon.
+Best bets: Ocean Beach Pier, Dana Point Harbor Pier, Redondo Sportfishing Pier, Hermosa Beach Pier, Gaviota Pier and, by far the best, the Green Pleasure Pier and Cabrillo Mole, both at Avalon on Catalina Island.